 The study also stated that almost 2 million drivers start to suffer from these symptoms just after 15 minutes of driving.

-It also found that women start to face the RDI quicker than men with 58 % women feeling them within two hours of the journey.
+It also found that women start to face the RDI quicker than men with 58% of women feeling them within two hours of the journey.

-It also causes muscle fatigue, decreases the discs height in the lumbar spine and disc degeneration.
+It also causes muscle fatigue, decreases the height of the disc in the lumbar spine and disc degeneration.

 The Lower Back is Most Impacted when Driving